b-pharmD/Readme-Generator/newreadme.md

 this is a test

 ## Questions
-Created by: this is a test this is a test<br>
+Created by: Brad Burr

-If there are any questions, please contact me via the following:<br>
+If there are any questions, please contact me via the following:

-GitHub: this is a test<br>
+GitHub: b-pharmD

-Email: this is a test
+Email: bradleyjamesburr@gmail.com